 - Cohen v.
 G&M Realty, 13-CV-05612 (FB) (RLM) (E.D.N.Y.
 Mar.
 31, 2017) Earlier in the year, the court ruled that the plaintiff artists in the high profile 5Pointz graffiti art mural case may go to trial, finding that the artists demonstrated they were harmed by the building’s demolition under the Visual Artists Rights Act (VARA).
 In particular, Judge Block found that the question of “recognized stature” under VARA was clearly a factual one for the jury, which would assess the plaintiffs’ expert’s report and testimony at trial.
 Defendants’ counterclaim for abuse of process were dismissed.
 The plaintiffs’ separate claims for conversion, property damage, and intentional infliction of emotional distress were also dismissed.
 Opinion available here.
 ML

 - Foyt Jaglom v.
 Jaglom, 650580/2017 (N.Y., Feb.
 2, 2017) An inheritance dispute involving heirs of the art of collector Simon M. Jaglom.
-His former daughter in law brought action seeing to affect title to artworks consigned by Jaglom executor.
+His former daughter-in-law brought action seeing to affect title to artworks consigned by Jaglom’s executor.
 In her complaint, she alleged that the son of the collector consigned the artworks to the auction house in 1994, after the works were gifted to him and that the remaining 15 artworks passed on to his heirs when he died in 1992.
-In 1994, Michael Jaglom as executor of the will of his father and co-owner of the gifted artworks consigned to the custody of Sotheby’s in NY.
+In 1994, Michael Jaglom, as executor of the will of his father and co-owner of the gifted artworks, consigned the artworks to the custody of Sotheby’s in NY.
 The auction house supposedly kept the work in storage since that time without charging them.
-In 2015, Sotheby’s informed plaintiff, because of her trustee position in the “Jaglom Family 2012 Art Trust” that it intended to transfer custody of the works to a third-party storage facility.
+In 2015, Sotheby’s informed plaintiff that, because of her trustee position in the “Jaglom Family 2012 Art Trust,” it intended to transfer custody of the works to a third-party storage facility.
 ML

 - Cipriani v.
 Kendrick Lamar Duckworth et al., 1:15-cv-04078 (S.D.N.Y Dec.
 2016) This action for copyright infringement lawsuit and related claims brought by Cipriani, the sole author, owner, and exclusive holder of copyrights in a photograph titled “Twins” (“Photograph”), arising from Defendants’ unauthorized use of the Photograph in conjunction with the online video release and commercial promotion of a music recording titled “The Blacker the Berry” was voluntarily dismissed after the parties decided to enter mediation.
 ML

 - Hayuk v.
 Starbucks Corporation, 1:15-cv-04887 (S.D.N.Y, Jan.
-12, 2016) Hayuk, a Brooklyn muralist, was seeking an injunction against the ad campaign of Starbucks and its advertising agency 72andSunny Partners LLC, damages up to $150,000 per infringed-upon painting, and a share of the Mini Frappuccino profits, after the advertising agency, despite the refusal of Hayuk, borrowed from her pieces to lauch the Frappuccino campaign.
-It was ruled that the set of works were not substantially similar, even if they share the use of overlapping colored rays: “the elements fell into the unprotectible category of “raw materials” or ideas in the public domain”.
+12, 2016) Hayuk, a Brooklyn muralist, was seeking an injunction against the ad campaign of Starbucks and its advertising agency 72andSunny Partners LLC, damages up to $150,000 per infringed-upon painting, and a share of the Mini Frappuccino profits.
+The suit arose after the advertising agency, despite the refusal of Hayuk, borrowed from her pieces to launch the Frappuccino campaign.
+It was ruled that the set of works were not substantially similar, even if they share the use of overlapping colored rays: “the elements fell into the unprotectible category of ‘raw materials’ or ideas in the public domain”.
 Memo and affirming order available here.
 ML

 From Newsletter 8/15/2016